Should You Delay Cataract Surgery?

 By Author: Alex J Shortt

-Cataracts – the term for when cloudy patches form on the lens of your eye – are a degenerative condition.
-That means, they will continue to get worse until treated.
+Cataracts – the term for when cloudy patches form on the lens of your eye – are a progressive degenerative condition.
+That means they will continue to get worse until treated which is why there are risks of delaying cataract surgery.

-While cataracts might seem harmless enough when they first appear, if left untreated they can lead to serious problems – like impacting quality of life, preventing sufferers from performing simple tasks and in some cases causing total blindness.
+While cataracts might seem harmless enough when they first appear, if left untreated they can cause problems – like impacting quality of life, causing severe visual impairment and a more complex procedure.

-Read on, as we lay out the facts about cataract surgery, and why it’s better to press ahead than to procrastinate.
+Read on, as we lay out the facts about cataract surgery, and why it’s better to press ahead than to delay cataract treatment.

-This might seem like a straightforward question, but really there is no simple answer to how quickly cataracts develop.
+This might seem like a straightforward question, but there is no simple answer to how quickly cataracts develop.
+It is however possible to monitor the progress of cataract symptoms which can be a good indication of cataracts progressing.

 Nuclear sclerotic cataracts (which form in the lens’ nucleus) and cortical cataracts (which grow on the outside of the lens) both tend to grow slowly and become more of an issue as the sufferer gets older.